UW Tacoma did a lovely profile story on me in Fall 2019, when I was featured on the University homepage.

 I collaborated with WIkiEdu in Spring 2019 to prepare a unique final project for my Film History course: editing and creating new Wikipedia entries!
 Collectively, my students contributed a great deal of knowledge about the history of Arab cinema in particular, so much so that the Wiki Education Foundation wrote a story about us!

-Professor - I am an Assistant Professor in Residence at Northwestern University - Qatar, where I serve on the Communication faculty and teach courses in the "Media Industries and Technology" major.
+Professor - I am an Assistant Professor of Film & Media Studies at the University of Washington Tacoma, situated in the Culture, Arts, & Communication division of the School of Interdisciplinary Arts & Sciences.
+Previously, I was an Assistant Professor in Residence in the Communication program at Northwestern University in Qatar.
 I hold a Ph.D. and an M.A. in Screen Cultures from Northwestern University and a dual BA in Rhetoric and Interdisciplinary Studies from UC Berkeley.